ddri/hugo-quickstart/README.md

 # Hugo Quickstart Template

-This is a bare-bones Hugo project that has everything you need to quickly deploy it to [Netlify](https://netlify.com).
+Thisss is a bare-bones Hugo project that has everything you need to quickly deploy it to [Netlify](https://netlify.com).

 Hate reading, here's a video: https://youtu.be/t-tsRxxYdpk